One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms: Experiment Details

 \subsection{Ablation Study}

-In the ablation study, we primarily investigate the effects of: \begin{itemize}[left=0pt] \item \textbf{Reward Normalization:} We compare the effect of using single-step reward normalization ($\mu_t,\sigma_t$ in Eq. \ref{eq:new_advantage2}) versus using the whole episode reward ($\mu,\sigma$ in Eq. \ref{eq:new_advantage}) to study the trade-off between computational efficiency and performance. \item \textbf{Deviation Punishment:} We examine the impact of including deviation punishment ($\Delta \delta_t$ in Eq. \ref{eq:new_advantage3}) to determine whether it helps to maintain property (ii) (Eq. \ref{eq:assumption}). \item \textbf{KL Regulation Term:} We assess the effect of using a KL regulation term ($\text{KL}(\pi_\theta \| \pi_{ref})$ in Eq. \ref{eq:GRPO}) to illustrate whether the historical best policy can prevent model divergence. \end{itemize}
+In the ablation study, we primarily investigate the effects of: \begin{itemize}[left=0pt] \item \textbf{Reward Normalization:} We evaluate the effect of reward normalization in both ST-GRPO and OSPO by testing model performance after removing this module. \item \textbf{Deviation Punishment Regulation:} We examine the impact of including deviation punishment ($\zeta_{t}-\zeta_{t-1}$ in Eq. \eqref{eq:new_advantage3}) to determine whether it helps to maintain homogeneous property (Eq. \eqref{eq:assumption}). \item \textbf{KL Regulation Term:} We assess the effect of using a KL regulation term ($\text{KL}(\pi_\theta \| \pi_{ref})$ in Eq. \eqref{eq:GRPO}) to illustrate whether the historical best policy can prevent model divergence. \end{itemize}

-Since it seems unreasonable to use single-step reward normalization in GRPO, we omit this experiment.
 Additionally, we compare our methods with conventional policy optimization methods, including IPPO, MAPPO, and IPG.
-As shown in Fig. \ref{fig:ablation}, we notice that the proposed GRPO and OSPO outperform all variant versions, illustrating the efficiency of the proposed modules.
+As shown in Fig. \ref{fig:ablation}, we notice that the proposed ST-GRPO and OSPO outperform all variant versions, illustrating the efficiency of the proposed modules.
 For the policy optimization methods, we observed that only IPPO demonstrates relatively good performance (even when compared to our proposed methods), while IPG struggles with high derivation and low sample efficiency.
 Additionally, MAPPO suffers from the curse of dimensionality in the centralized critic network, resulting in failure to converge.

-Additionally, we observe that OSPO demonstrates overall better performance than GRPO.
-This is because, although the V-values among agents are generally similar, they have been maintained over a longer time period.
-In our ride-sharing scenario, the number of served orders may differ slightly among agents at each time step, but this variation can be considered negligible over the long term.
-Since our simulation lasts only 30 minutes, this difference becomes more pronounced when calculating the advantage (i.e., using the group average cumulative reward as a baseline introduces a slight bias).
+Additionally, we observe that OSPO demonstrates overall better performance than ST-GRPO.
+This advantage arises from the nature of our ride-sharing scenario, where the number of served orders may vary slightly among agents and episodes.
+For instance, an agent may receive a newly assigned order at the last step of the simulation, resulting in a relatively higher reward for that episode.
+While this variation is negligible over the long term, it becomes more pronounced within the confines of our 30-minute simulation when calculating the advantage based on the average reward in Eq. \eqref{eq:grpo_advantage3}.
 In contrast, OSPO exhibits greater robustness, as it relies solely on one-step rewards and does not encounter this issue.